-Fire kills 7 coronavirus patients in India COVID-19 facility
+Fire kills 11 patients in southern India’s COVID-19 facility

-HYDERABAD, India (AP) — A fire killed seven coronavirus patients early Sunday at a southern Indian hotel being used as a COVID-19 facility, officials said, in the second such incident this month.
+HYDERABAD, India (AP) — A fire killed 11 coronavirus patients early Sunday at a southern Indian hotel being used as a COVID-19 facility, officials said, in the second such incident this month.

 The blaze at Hotel Swarna Palace in the city of Vijayawada in Andhra Pradesh state broke out at 5 a.m.
 Rescue teams evacuated those trapped in the multistory building, said Senior police officer Srinivasulu, who uses only one name.